Morgan Hurd: 2021

 Hurd underwent elbow surgery in mid-March.
 She later announced that she would be joining Simone Biles' upcoming Gold Over America Tour.
-She returned to competition at the U.S. Classic where she competed downgraded routines on balance beam and floor exercise where she finished 11th and 10th respectively.
+She returned to competition at the U.S. Classic where she competed downgraded routines on balance beam and floor exercise where she finished eleventh and tenth respectively.
 Hurd was one of five gymnasts featured on the Peacock docuseries Golden: The Journey of USA's Elite Gymnasts.
-At the National Championships Hurd once again only competed on balance beam and floor exercise where she finished 26th and 23rd respectively.
+At the National Championships Hurd once again only competed on balance beam and floor exercise where she finished twenty-sixth and twenty-third respectively.
 She was not added to the national team nor did she qualify to compete at the upcoming Olympic Trials.

 NCAA

-2021–2022 season

-Hurd was officially added to the Florida Gators roster in January.
-Prior to making her debut Hurd announced that she had undergone surgery on her right knee to repair a torn ACL.
+Hurd was officially added to the Florida Gators roster in January 2022.
+Prior to making her debut, Hurd announced that she had undergone surgery on her right knee to repair a torn ACL.
 She redshirted her freshman year.

-2022–2023 season

 Hurd made her collegiate debut on January 6, 2023 in a meet against West Virginia, Ball State, and Lindenwood University.
 Hurd competed on two events – uneven bars (8.750) and balance beam (9.775).
+Hurd only competed on balance beam and floor exercise throughout the 2023–2024 season.
+She earned her highest score on floor exercise, a 9.95, in a meet against Kentucky on March 2, 2024.

+In September 2024, it was announced that Hurd would no longer be a competing gymnast for the Florida Gators, but instead was shifting towards a creative content role for the team.

+Photography career

+Hurd's visual media career began when she became the official videographer for the Chinese American Student Association at the University of Florida.
+In the fall of 2024 Hurd took part in an internship with the University of Florida’s athletics department where she photographed many of Florida's athletic teams at competitions.
+In the summer of 2025 Hurd began photographing competitions for USA Gymnastics.